BLOG

 2. Incorporating the Next Generation of Workforce Planning into Your Talent Strategy

-We see organizations realising more starkly than ever before that they were designed for a different era.
+We see organizations realizing more starkly than ever before that they were designed for a different era.
 New operating models are no longer a consideration – they are becoming a necessity with significant implications for an organizational redesign.
 Tinkering at the edges of this problem is no longer viable.

 Workforce planning is a key strategic imperative, but it has moved firmly beyond predicting talent needs to a synthesis of three formerly separate disciplines: functional and enterprise visioning, business architecture, and powerful people analytics.
 All three of these disciplines impact how you organize talent to deliver on your business ambition.
 Prior approaches were frequently focused on cost-cutting and demotivating, decoupled from growth strategy, and executed with the thinnest veneer of quantitative insights to support them.
 We’re toe-to-toe with this issue with several clients right now and we’ve found that the next generation of workforce planning is different from past approaches because it’s: